-The below information describes the curriculum for students entering the Evening MBA Program Spring 2017 and later, and those continuing students who choose to change to the 2017 curriculum
+The below information describes the curriculum for students entering the Evening MBA Program Winter 2017 and later, and those continuing students who choose to change to the 2017 curriculum.

-The design of the 2017 curriculum was guided by two overarching goals:
+The design of the curriculum was guided by several overarching goals:

-1. To provide students with the skills and bodies of knowledge that support successful, fulfilling careers.
-2. To continue to strengthen the curriculum’s alignment with the LSB’s primary points of distinction: Engagement with Silicon Valley
+To continue to strengthen the curriculum alignment with the LSB's primary points of distinction: Engagement with Silicon Valley

-Strong content related to Entrepreneurship and Innovation (in both new and established firms) Blending theory and practice to help students put ideas into action, and
+Strong content related to Entrepreneurship and Innovation (in both new and established firms) Blending theory and practice to help students put ideas into action

 Commitment to the Jesuit ideals of ethics, integrity and corporate and individual social responsibility

-The Santa Clara MBA curriculum consists of 70 units across 13 core courses (40 units), one required elective (2 units) and 27 additional units of free electives.
+The Santa Clara MBA curriculum consists of 70 units across 15 core courses (44 units), and 26 additional units of free electives.
 While entering students are recommended a particular schedule for their first year, there is considerable flexibility in the order in which courses are taken (with the caveat that all prerequisites must be satisfied before enrolling in a particular course).
 Math analysis/calculus and basic statistics proficiency is expected when entering the MBA program.
+Please note that the Evening MBA and Online MBA follow the same curriculum and requirements.

-During the fall, winter, and spring quarters, classes generally meet twice per week for ten weeks for 85 minutes per session.
+During the fall, winter, and spring quarters, classes generally meet twice per week for ten weeks for 95 minutes per session.
 2-unit courses generally meet twice per week for five week covering the first or second half of a quarter.
-The Summer quarter is condensed into seven weeks, and class sessions are proportionally longer.
 In all quarters, final exam periods are two hours.

 PROGRAM OUTLINE AND CORE COURSE DESCRIPTIONS